 Offeror: Offeror includes companies wherever incorporated and individuals wherever resident.
-In relation to share repurchases, offeror means a company engaged in, or considering engaging in, a share repurchase in respect of its own shares.
+In relation to share buy-backs, offeror means a company engaged in, or considering engaging in, a share buy-back in respect of its own shares.

 Offer period: Offer period means the period:-